vacp2p/staking-reward-streamer/docs/rewards.md

 - When accounts stake or unstake tokens

 This mechanism ensures that, historical rewards are preserved accurately and accounts receive their fair share based on their weight over time.
-ALso, new accounts don't receive rewards from before they entered the system
+Also, new accounts don't receive rewards from before they entered the system.

 ### Index Adjustment Example